MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 On the "Searching Windows" page, you can:

-- Select "Enhanced" mode to enable indexing across all of the drives on your Windows machine.
+- Select **Enhanced** mode to enable indexing across all of the drives on your Windows machine.
 - Specify folder paths to exclude.
-- Select the "Advanced Search Indexer Settings" (near the bottom of the menu options) to set advanced index settings, add or remove search locations, index encrypted files, etc.
+- Select the **Advanced Search Indexer Settings** (near the bottom of the menu options) to set advanced index settings, add or remove search locations, index encrypted files, etc.

 ![Advanced Indexing Settings.](../images/pt-run-indexing-advanced.png)